MarketSquare/SSHLibrary/README.rst

     pip install --upgrade robotframework-sshlibrary

-Running this command installs also the latest Robot Framework and paramiko_ versions.
-The minimum supported paramiko version is ``1.15.3``.
+Running this command installs also the latest Robot Framework, paramiko_ and scp_ versions.
+The minimum supported paramiko version is ``1.15.3`` and minimum supported scp version is ``0.13.0``.
 The ``--upgrade`` option can be omitted when installing the library for the first time.